sreyrc/Sreys-GFX-Framework/README.md

 Some salient features are listed as follows:

 Graphics Features:
-* PBR lighting using texture maps or plain shading
+* Physically Based Rendering (PBR) using texture maps or plain shading
-* Diffuse IBL
+* Diffuse Image Based Lighting (IBL)
 * Blinn-Phong Lighting
 * Deferred Shading (Only for PBR)
 * Point Shadows (Only works with deferred rendering and for one light source right now)